SuperemeFrank/gitRepo/readme.txt

 git second  version tes
-here is the change of brach mastert first change of dev branch
+here is the change of brach mastert second change of dev branch